Sesame oil is a boon to humanity!

-Pour small amounts of oil in your palm, and start massaging your scalp and face with circular strokes.
+Pour small amounts of oil into your palm, and start massaging your scalp and face with circular strokes.
 Be sure to massage the ears and place some warm oil in the ears.

 Massage the rest of the body.
 Use long strokes on the limbs and long areas of the body, like the back and flank.
-Start at the extremities and move towards the center of the body.
+Start at the extremities and move towards the centre of the body.
 Use circular strokes on the joints, and don’t forget to give attention to the small joints.
-Also use circular strokes on the chest and abdomen.
+Also, use circular strokes on the chest and abdomen.

-After you have completed the self-nurturing massage, enjoy a warm shower of bath, taking care not to slip with oily feet.
+After you have completed the self-nurturing massage, enjoy a warm shower or bath, taking care not to slip with oily feet.

 PROMOTING HEALTHY SLEEP